 Being an entrepreneur has its perks, from greater career autonomy and constant growth to the ability to make an impact and so on.
 Entrepreneurs are also able to set their own hours and enjoy a flexible work arrangement.

 As it turns out, this is extremely important for women, who oftentimes find it challenging to balance work and familial responsibilities.
-Research suggests that the majority of the gender wage gap arises from what’s known as the motherhood penalty.
+Greater insights into the gender wage gap reveals that the majority of the disparity arises from what’s known as the motherhood penalty.

 Women and mothers especially are quick to jump on work opportunities that promise flexibility.
 Unfortunately, it just so happens that many flexible work arrangements don’t pay as high as traditional jobs, though entrepreneurship is generally an exception.